bediger4000/max_stack/README.md

 It's clear that adding the `max()` method to the abstract stack interface got done so as to prevent people from just spewing a stack implementation from memory.
-Adding `max()` means thinking a little harder about the problem, and causes candidates to write more code than just manipulating slices in Python.
+Adding `max()` means thinking harder about the problem, and candidates write more code than just manipulating slices in Python.

-It's probably a good idea for the candidate to talk about what decisions they make as they outline a solution, including noting any vagueness, like what type(s) are the input values?
+It's probably a good idea for the candidate to talk about what decisions they make as they outline a solution, including noting any vagueness in the problem statement, like what type(s) are the input values?

 The "constant time" constraint almost certainly exists to keep candidates from wandering off into a vail of tears involving an array of stack elements sorted by value which gets resized and resorted on every push and pop.
-It also allows the interviewer
+It also lets the interviewer
+see if the candidate understands what "constant time" means in the algorithm context.

+The interviewer could reasonably expect design choices like

+* plain stack implementation as slice or array or linked list
+* max value stack element per value stack element, or keeping a minimum number on the max value stack
+* only integer values, or only string values or some other choice
+* full-blown Object Oriented Design, with completely hidden implementation, or just enough OOD to get by.
+Go can do some abstract type enforcement with an interface type.
+* consideration given to errors returned or exceptions thrown, which in some languages might mean checked vs unchecked exceptions in the classes methods